Literacy

 Targeted Academic Support

-As well as the ‘Star Reader Programme’ assessment, students also complete a WRAT (Wide Range Achievement Test) 5 test, designed to identify reading, spelling and numeracy skills.
+As well as the ‘Sparx Reader’ assessment, students also complete a WRAT (Wide Range Achievement Test) 5 test, designed to identify reading, spelling and numeracy skills.
 This data, along with KS2 scaled scores, is used to identify those students whose reading ability is significantly below the expected standard for their chronological age and rank students according to their level of need.

 If you have any questions about the College’s Literacy Curriculum, please contact Mr Ruston, Associate Assistant Principal via enquiries@minsthorpe.cc